Trauma Informed Care Pilates Course

 Meet Your Trauma-Informed Pilates Teacher

-Hi, I’m Beth, founder and certified BASI Pilates teacher at Trifecta Pilates.
+Hi, I’m Beth, founder and teacher at Trifecta Pilates.

-I had been a Pilates teacher for 7 years, but never felt like I had quite enough education or training to really impact my students in the way I wanted to.
+I had been a Pilates teacher for 7 years, but never felt like I had enough education to really impact my clients in the way I wanted to.

-Students dealing with all different types of trauma were getting help from on-campus organizations, but then they were going out into the world without the support they needed outside a clinical setting.
-And I knew many of these students would end up in a Pilates class just like mine.
+Students dealing with different types of trauma were getting help from campus organizations, but elsewhere they weren’t getting the support they needed.
+I knew many of these people would end up in a Pilates class just like mine.

-So I started researching.
-I found a lot of resources for Trauma-Informed yoga, but that wasn’t enough.
-I wanted a Pilates-specific training.
+In 2013 I started researching.
+I found resources for trauma-informed yoga but I wanted a Pilates-specific training.
 It just didn’t exist.

-I used all the education and knowledge I had from creating Trauma-Informed frameworks for other organizations outside of Pilates, and started applying it to our practice.
-And the Trauma-Informed Pilates Approach course was created!
+I used the education and knowledge I had from creating trauma-informed frameworks for other organizations and started applying it to our practice.
+In 2019 the Trauma-Informed Pilates Approach course was created!

-My background in health education, Pilates, and trauma are all rolled up into this engaging, effective training for Pilates teachers.
-I’m so honored to spread this work through the Pilates world, giving you and your students a more elevated experience.
+My background in health education, Pilates, and trauma are rolled up into this effective training for Pilates teachers.
+I’m so honored to spread this work through the Pilates world.